 Why Use it?

 The most well known manufacturer of cassette toilet systems is Thetford.
-Their line of cassette toilets are used in recreational vehicles and boats.
+Their line of cassette toilets are used in RVs and boats.
 In North America, Thetford offers two holding tank sizes: 4.5 gallons or 5.1 gallons.
 With water weighing in at 8.34 pounds per gallon, a full waste tank can weigh more than 40 pounds.
 That can be quite a heavy load for one person to carry.

-One concern people have with cassette toilets is the size of the holding tank.
+One concern with cassette toilets is the size of the holding tank.
 Cassette toilets have a significantly smaller holding tank compared to its permanent counter part.
 For example, there was a built-in 40 gallon waste tank in our old RV.
 We could boondock 10-12 days before breaking camp to find a dump station (How to Dump RV Tanks).
 However, we were limited to dump stations in the old RV.
 With the cassette toilet, we can dump at a station or a public bathroom.

 Different From a Portable Toilet